C-Adam/Coding-Notes/JavaScript/Note.md

-myString.includes(/*string*/) //Returns boolean of whether the string contains the provided character myString.startsWith(/*string*/) myString.endsWith(/*string*/) myString.split(/*character to split at*/) //Splits the string/Replaces the character provided with white space.
+myString.includes(/*string*/) //Returns boolean of whether the string contains the provided character myString.startsWith(/*string*/) myString.endsWith(/*string*/)

+myString.split(/*character to split at*/) //Returns an array containing individual strings that were split up at the character.
+//For example:
+let test = "a+very+nice+tool"
+test.split("+") //Returns ["a", "very", "nice", "tool"]

 ```